ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 For `delete`: To verify the outcome of the delete operation, one may establish a relationship between `delete.insert` and `insert.delete` by **adding an insert**.
 That is, by inserting before and after the deletion, one can determine whether the tree structures are equivalent.

-For `union`: To verify the outcome of the delete operation, one may establish a relationship by **adding an insert**. **Please note that we have not introduced bugs into the union, but the metamorphic properties of this union are prone to errors in implementation.
+For `union`: To verify the outcome of the union operation, one may establish a relationship by **adding an insert**. **Please note that we have not introduced bugs into the union, but the metamorphic properties of this union are prone to errors in implementation.
 Correct properties will not detect bugs.**

 After that, Run the following command to detect whether the two bugs in `lab4\bugs\bug3` concerning `delete` and `union` have been identified.